 Internet Security and Building Trust-A Conversation with Taher Elgamal

-Taher Elgamal: Thanks, Michael.
-It's really great to be here.
+Taher Elgamal: Thank you, Michael.
+Good to be back.

 Taher Elgamal: Yeah.
-I fell in love with numbers before I fell in love with math.
-My father was a high level official in the Egyptian government for quite a long time.
-He actually ran the health department for the country for several years.
-And he was difficult to find, but that's the case for all busy fathers.
-But I actually fell in love with numbers, first.
+So, I fell in love with numbers before I fell in love with math.
+My father was a high level official in the Egyptian government for quite a long time, he actually ran the health department for the country for several years and it was difficult to fine, but that's the case for all busy fathers, but I actually fell in love with numbers first.
 My parents tell me, I don't actually recall that myself, but my parents told me that when I was like four or five years old, I picked up the Cairo phone book and added all the phone numbers together.
-And if you know anything about Cairo, it's not a small city.
-There's quite a few phone numbers in that thing.
+And if you know anything about Cairo, it's not a small city, there's quite a few phone numbers in that thing.

 Michael Rivo: Right.

-Taher Elgamal: And then apparently I did some statistical analysis of why there were more eights than nines or something crazy like this.
+Taher Elgamal: And then apparently I did some statistical analysis of why there were more 8's than 9's or something crazy like this.

 Michael Rivo: Wow.

-Taher Elgamal: So numbers were kind of very therapeutic for me.
-And when I grew up, I analyzed it as numbers never changed their mind, actually.
-It's a beautiful thing.
-People on the other hand, change their mind all the time, every second sometimes.
+Taher Elgamal: So, numbers were kind of very therapeutic for me and when I grew up, I kind of analyzed it as numbers never changed their mind actually, it's a beautiful thing.
+People on the other hand change their mind all the time, every second sometimes.
 And when I went through school and college and so on, it was obvious that math was my favorite subject.
-When people ask me," What was your favorite subject at school?" it was actually algebra.
-And there are very few people that have that answer to that question.
+When people asked me, what was your favorite subject at school?
+It was actually algebra and there are very few people that have that answer to that question.

 Michael Rivo: Right.

 Taher Elgamal: But I found algebra to be wonderful.